oreinecke/couchgis/README.md

   for months.
 - If the entire date is left out, it is treated as +/- infinity. `"- 03/2004"` then amounts to any date before and including 31/03/2004.
+- Multiple ranges may be separated by comma/ampersand/semicolon.
+I do no guarantee any predictable behaviour if ranges overlap, because for performance reasons I assume they don't.
 - Spaces and leading zeros are ignored.
 Use them in the documents for clarity but avoid typing them in a search.